Vernon, California: Corruption allegations

 The Los Angeles Times reported that Eric Fresch, who now serves as a legal consultant, has been paid over $1 million for the last four years.
 He was paid almost $1.65 million in salary and hourly billings in 2008, when he was serving as both city administrator and deputy city attorney.
 Others in Vernon received $570,000 to $800,000 in 2009.
 Former City Attorney Jeffrey A. Harrison earned $800,000 in 2009, and City Treasurer/Finance Director Roirdan Burnett made $570,000.
 In 2008, Harrison was paid $1.04 million.

 In 2010, Malburg, the former mayor for fifty years, was ordered to pay more than $500,000 after being found guilty of fraud.
 Prosecutors stated he claimed to live in Vernon but actually had a home in the wealthy Hancock Park area of Los Angeles.
 Leonis Malburg and his wife, Dominica, were convicted of voter fraud and other charges.

 State Senator Tony Strickland (R-Moorpark) proposed a bill that would divest the pensions of any public official convicted of abusing public funds.
 The bill, SB115, was killed in a state Senate committee.
 The bill drew the ire of several employee groups, including the AFL–CIO, the California Professional Firefighters, and the California State Employees Association.
 These groups and the lawmakers who voted against the bill contended that "it discriminated against public employees relative to private employees and said such a law would really harm the innocent spouse and family of the convicted officer, who will lose their financial security."
 Strickland stated he was "shocked" that the bill was killed.
 "State law affects judges and elected officials, but not people like Rizzo," he said.
 "The argument about the family is a weak argument that can apply to any person convicted of a crime.
 Families are always affected when you talk about criminals."

 Disincorporation legislation

 Vernon has dealt with the idea of disincorporation after city government corruption was discovered.
 In 2011, legislation was being considered to move to disincorporate the city.
-If this had taken effect, Vernon would be the third incorporated place to be disbanded in the past forty years, after Cabazon in 1972 and Hornitos in 1973.
+If this had taken effect, Vernon would be the third incorporated place in California to be disbanded in the past forty years, after Cabazon in 1972 and Hornitos in 1973.
 California State Assemblyman John Pérez submitted a bill to the California legislature which would have disincorporated Vernon as a city.
 The allegations of rampant corruption prompted the state Assembly to approve Pérez's proposed legislation, AB46, to disincorporate cities with fewer than 150 residents.
 Vernon is the only city that would have been affected by the bill.